James Coombes (actor)

+Early life

-He trained as an actor at the Birmingham School of Speech and Drama from 1975 to 1978.
+Coombes trained as an actor at the Birmingham School of Speech and Drama from 1975 to 1978.

+Career

-He is best known for his roles as Pierre Challon during the final series of the BBC drama Howards' Way, and Grendel in HTV's Robin of Sherwood.
+Coombes is best known for his roles as Pierre Challon during the final series of the BBC drama Howards' Way, Iain Strathmorris in the long running STV series Take the High Road, and Grendel in HTV's Robin of Sherwood.
 He also donned the famous black polo top as the iconic Milk Tray Man in the eighties' TV adverts.
 He appeared as Paroli in the 1984 Doctor Who serial Warriors of the Deep and provided the voice of the Krargs in the lost episode Shada, written by Douglas Adams.
 He has appeared in many films including Murder with Mirrors co-starring with Bette Davis and Helen Hayes, and played Richard Gere's son, Amnon, in the Bible epic, King David.
 He also played Sir Lancelot in the Disney film, A Knight in Camelot with Whoopi Goldberg.
-He appeared in Monarch, with fellow Doctor Who actors T. P. McKenna and Jean Marsh.
+He appeared in Monarch.

 Coombes has worked extensively in the theatre including seasons at Chichester Festival, Pitlochry Festival, Bristol Old Vic, London Young Vic, The Arts Theatre, London, Ludlow Festival, Coventry, Southampton Nuffield and Birmingham Rep.